 - In the left-side navigation pane, choose .

-- Click Authorize, and then click Confirm Authorization Policy to authorize SLB to write logs to Log Service.
+- Click Authorize, and then click Confirm Authorization Policy to allow SLB to write logs to Log Service.

-If you are a RAM user, you must obtain permissions from the corresponding account.
-For more information, see Authorize a RAM user to use access logs.Note This step is required only at the first time.
+If you log on to the console as a RAM user, you must first use your Alibaba Cloud account to authorize the RAM user.
+For more information, see Authorize a RAM user to use access logs.Note If you have authorized SLB, skip this step.

-- On the Access Logs page, find the target SLB instance and click Configure Logging.
+- On the Access Logs page, find the SLB instance and click Configure Logging in the Actions column.

 - Go to the log search page.
-You can navigate to the search page from the SLB console or the Log Service Console:
+You can go to the search page from the SLB or Log Service console.

 On the Access Logs page, click View Logs.

-On the Logstores page, click Search of the target Logstore.
+On the Logstores page, click Search of the Logstore.

-- Click the target log field to view detailed information.
+- Click the log field to view detailed information.

-- Enter an SQL statement to query access logs.
+- Enter an SQL statement to query specific access logs.

-For example, enter the following SQL statement to query the Top20 clients, which is used for analyzing the request source to assist business decision-making.
+For example, you can enter the following SQL statement to query the Top20 clients, which is used to analyze the request source and assist business decision-making.

 * | select ip_to_province(client_ip) as client_ip_province, count(*) as pv group by client_ip_province order by pv desc limit 50

-You can locate the abnormal backend server by checking the dashboard of Log Service.
+You can find unhealthy backend servers by checking the dashboard of Log Service.

-- On the Log Service console, click the project link of the SLB instance.
+- Log on to the Log Service console and click the project link of the SLB instance.

-- Click the link of the SLB access log.
+- Click the link of the SLB access logs.

 - In the dashboard, view the value in the top upstream response time tab.
-You can select to display the Average upstream response time (s) in descending order to check if the response time of any backend server surpasses 1 second.
+You can choose to display the Average upstream response time (s) in descending order to check if the response time of a backend server is more than one second.

-If so, run the ssh command to log on to the backend server.
-Check if the CPU has kept running at high levels and handle the high loads.
+If the response time is within one second, run the ssh command to log on to the backend server.
+Check if the CPU utilization is high and handle the issue if yes.